 In “pouch surgery,” the surgeon replaces the colon with an internal pouch.
 Some people who undergo this procedure may develop bowel incontinence.

-A buildup of stools can irritate the lining of the rectum, causing an overproduction of mucus.
+A buildup of stool can irritate the lining of the rectum, causing an overproduction of mucus.

-If the rectum constantly contains stools, the muscles of the anus relax, allowing the mucus to leak out.
+If the rectum constantly contains stool, the anus muscles relax, allowing the mucus to leak out.

-The following treatments for UC reduce inflammation that leads to stool symptoms:
+The following UC treatments reduce inflammation that leads to stool symptoms:

-- Aminosalicylates, which are drugs that target inflammation in the lining of the colon.
+- Aminosalicylates: These drugs target inflammation in the lining of the colon.

-- Corticosteroids, which are powerful, fast-acting anti-inflammatories used to treat UC flare-ups.
+- Corticosteroids: These are powerful, fast-acting anti-inflammatories used to treat UC flare-ups.

-- Immunomodulators, which are drugs that regulate the immune system.
+- Immunomodulators: These drugs regulate the immune system.

-- Biologics, which target inflammation in the gut.
+- Biologics: These drugs target inflammation in the gut.

-People with IBD should avoid taking antidiarrheal medications.
+Experts may recommend that people with IBD avoid taking antidiarrheal medications.